 Determining whether you may have a patent infringement claim requires thorough investigation and analysis.
 A patent infringement attorney can evaluate your case.

 Investigating patent infringement begins with reviewing and analyzing the scope of your patent’s claims to determine the nature of the claimed invention.
 Once you’ve determined your patent’s scope, you can evaluate whether the accused product or process falls within the scope of your patent’s claims.
+This investigation may involve examining the accused product itself, technical specifications, product manuals, marketing materials, source code or manufacturing information when available, and other evidence showing how the product or process operates.
+The analysis should focus on the language of the patent claims rather than simply whether the competing product looks or functions similarly.

 An experienced patent attorney can review your patent and the accused product to determine whether it might infringe under a theory of literal infringement or the doctrine of equivalents.
 An attorney can also identify potential defenses that the opposing party might raise in a patent infringement claim, such as: